Perimeter Security vs. Endpoint Security

 This isn’t necessarily true.
 Internet usage from other access points such as a hotel or the employee’s home simply isn’t as secure in general.

 Furthermore, 39.7 percent of users never or only sometimes use the company’s cybersecurity protocols when accessing the system remotely.
 That really opens the company up for attacks.
+The solution?
+An all-encompassing approach to cloud security services.

 The Solution: Defense At Every Point